-The two different characteristics of complexity were described by Warfield as: cognitive complexity and situational complexity.
+The two different characteristics of complexity were described by Warfield as cognitive complexity and situational complexity.
 Situational complexity is the complexity inherent to the system under question.
 Cognitive complexity describes the complexity associated with analysis by the observer.
-When the mind becomes oriented towards a complex situation, there is a possibility that cognitive complexity will start and then may escalate.
-16
+When the mind becomes oriented towards a complex situation, there is a possibility that cognitive complexity will start and then may escalate.16

 Both situational and cognitive complexity must be considered when describing complexity.
 Every system with some number of components will have some level of situational complexity.
-There will be also some level of cognitive complexity due to the limited cognitive abilities of humans.
-Human cognitive capabilities must always be thought as the human is involved with all aspects of complexity, according to Warfield.
-17
+There will be also some level of cognitive complexity due to the limited cognitive abilities of humans.14 Human cognitive capabilities must always be thought as the human is involved with all aspects of complexity, according to Warfield.17

 As shown in Figure 1.1, a concept of situational complexity framework can be illustrated in four categories based on the degree of certainty and level of agreement on the issue in question: simple, socially complicated, technically complicated, and complex.^{18,19} The two main futures of the matrix shown in Figure 1.1 is the level of agreement and the certainty/comprehension about how to solve the problem.
-Certainty describes the predictability about how to solve the problem, and agreement describes the level of conflict about how to solve the problem.20
+Certainty describes the predictability about how to solve the problem.20